Engaging your teams in the context of the recovery

 • Recognize that he has a place in the company and show him the importance of his work

-• Being able to express your opinion on your work
+• Be able to express your opinion on your work

 • Have the opportunity to adjust and perform better